Torque3D-Games-Demos/GREED_Tech_MIT/README.md

 * Empty
 * Full

-### Using PhysX ###
+### Using Bullet ###
-As of 0.3b, basic PhysX 3.3 is integrated as a module. todo : GMK (asap).
+As of 0.6b, full bullet support is now on. todo :
+- basic physic vehicle based on examples.
+- elevators (lifts)
+- jointed vehicles (trailers)

 ### Using the Project Manager to Create a Project ###

 The *Project Manager* may be used to create a new game project based on one of the templates that are included with Greed.
 For now only base Full and Empty templates are available, altough, fps tutorial is probably useable.

 Greed License